Panasonic G9 vs Leica X Typ 113

-The Panasonic Lumix DC-G9 and the Leica X (Typ 113) are two digital cameras that were officially introduced, respectively, in November 2017 and September 2014.
+The Panasonic Lumix DC-G9 and the Leica X (Typ 113) are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2014.
 The G9 is a mirrorless interchangeable lens camera, while the X Typ 113 is a fixed lens compact.
-The cameras are based on a Four Thirds (G9) and an APS-C sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Leica provides 16.1 MP.
+The cameras are based on a Four Thirds (G9) and an APS-C (X Typ 113) sensor.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Leica provides 16.1 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic G9 and the Leica X Typ 113 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
-Three successive views from the front, the top, and the rear side are shown.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X Typ 113 is notably smaller (27 percent) than the Panasonic G9.
 It is worth mentioning in this context that the G9 is splash and dust resistant, while the X Typ 113 does not feature any corresponding weather-sealing.